ugenden/my-portfolio/README.md

-#this is my portfolio
+# This is my portfolio

-#list i used
+## list i used
-.
-HTML
+- HTML
-.CSS
+- CSS
-.Bootstrap
+- Bootstrap
-.SASS
+- SASS